GraceKeane/theory-algos-project/README.md

 ### Solving Big-Endian
 Little and big endian are two ways of storing multibyte data-types ( int, float, etc).
 In little endian machines, the last byte of binary representation of the multibyte data-type is stored first.
 On the other hand, in big endian machines, first byte of binary representation of the multibyte data-type is stored first.

-Simple way of how I checked if my machine is big endian or little endian using Jupyter Notebook:
+Simple way of how I checked if my machine is big endian or little endian using Jupyter Notebook: From running this piece of code it specified that my machine is little endian.

 ``` py
 from sys import byteorder